 Safety Precautions Carrying equipment The carrying item (platform or trailer or flat bed) must be of appropriate dimensions and capacity to safely support and transport the vehicle.
 Hauling vehicle Do not exceed vehicle hauling capacity and specifications.
 Ensure the trailer or platform is properly secured to the hauling vehicle hitch.

-Visibility Ensure you have a good visibility during the entire maneuver.
+Safety Precautions Visibility Ensure you have a good visibility during the entire maneuver.
 Terrain The hauling vehicle and trailer must be on a leveled surface.
 Use wheel chocks on trailer and hauling vehicle to avoid any movement.
 Ramps Use ramps with proper rating and secure ramps to the trailer or platform.
 Avoid steep ramps.
 Bystanders Always make sure bystanders are not close to the vehicle or the trailering equipment while climbing up.
+Accessories and cargo Make sure all accessories, cargo and loose objects inside the vehicle are properly secured, or remove it to prevent from failing on the road and creating a hazard for following vehicles.

-Using Vehicle Power to Climb Onto Trailering Equipment

-When vehicle can climb on its own power, proceed as follows:
+Using Vehicle Power to Climb Onto Trailering Equipment When vehicle can climb on its own power, proceed as follows;

-- 1. Wear protective gear. - 2.
-Fasten seat belt. - 3.
+- 1. Wear protective gear. - Fasten seat belt. - 3.
 Use low gear only (if equipped). - 4.
 If vehicle has 4WD option, use it. - 5.
 When driving remain seated at all times. - 6.
-Ensure proper alignment on rails or platform. - 7.
-Start from a sufficient distance from the trailer to align the vehicle in a straight line with the ramps.
+Ensure proper alignment on rails or platform. - Start from a sufficient distance from the trailer to align the vehicle in a straight line with the ramps.
 Never attempt to turn while getting closer to the ramp.
 Rear wheels might not be aligned once you get to the ramp and vehicle may fall off. - 8.
 Slowly climb the front wheels onto the ramp to verify alignment. - Back off the vehicle, verify ramps are still secure, then proceed at proper speed. - 10.
 Carefully drive vehicle onto platform or trailer.
 Use sufficient speed to climb without spinning or abruptly accelerating.
 Avoid acceleration while on ramps to prevent ramps movement. - 11.
 If trailer is inclined towards front, simply let vehicle roll in without acceleration. - 12.
 Once vehicle is climbed, put shift lever to Park.
 Apply brake locking mechanism (if equipped).